Virtual employee training is no longer a novel idea. It’s the new normal.

 - Detailed, user-level video analytics

-The Complete Beginner’s Guide To Using Video For Employee Training
+The Complete Beginner’s Guide to Using Video for Employee Training

-Our complete guide walks you through each of the above steps in detail: making the case for enhanced video training, selecting proven strategies you can use to expand your current training program, and familiarizing you with the specific video technologies that can make your investment in video-based training go even farther.
+Our complete guide walks you through each of the above steps in detail: making the case for enhanced video training, selecting proven strategies you can use to expand your current training program, and familiarizing you with the specific virtual training technologies that can make your investment in video-based training go even farther.